-When it comes down to it, the benefits of circuit training are to burn fat and build muscle.
+When it comes down to it, circuit training benefits are to burn fat and build muscle.
 In particular, circuit training is beneficial for building bone and muscle mass while losing body fat.
 Circuit training is also a great way to improve your muscular endurance and strength.

 The benefits of circuit training hit a wide variety of variables, from strength and endurance to mobility and coordination to releasing endorphins and breaking down cortisol levels.

 For example, if you’re prone to back pain and injury, circuit training can help fix those muscular imbalances and improve your range of motion by forcing you to work with different resistances and tempos.
-Accordingly, you can use a wide variety of tools, like dumbbells, kettlebells, resistance bands, and yoga blocks.
+Accordingly, you can use various tools, like dumbbells, kettlebells, resistance bands, and yoga blocks.

 How to design a workout